Dog massage is NOT petting. Dog massage is focused, intentional and deliberate touch, to provide specific, beneficial results.

 Massage is not a substitute for veterinary care, it is a compliment to traditional veterinary medicine.

 There is a multitude of benefits to you and your dog from receiving the gift of massage.
 From overly energetic puppies to the sedentary senior, and everywhere inbetween your dog can benefit from massage.
-Here are only a few benefits that will significantly improve your dog's quality of life.
+Here are a few of the many benefits that will significantly improve your dog's quality of life.

 Release natural pain killers(endorphins)